 This version from Yeti utilizes the same suspension design and geometry of the higher end SB5.5 TURQ series.
-And while the SB5.5 Carbon offers the same stiffness and durability as the TURQ, a use of different materials incurs a 400 gram (0.8 lb) weight increase.
+And while the SB5.5 Carbon offers the same stiffness and durability as the TURQ, a use of different materials incurs a 400g (0.8lb) weight increase.
 The SB5.5 Carbon's handling is so dialed and Switch Infinity climbs and pedals so well that the difference in weight, while riding at least, is negligible.
-Of course we would love to own the TURQ frame in a money-is-no-object world but, the value of the Carbon 5.5 with GX Eagle is hard to ignore.
+Of course we'd all love to own the TURQ frame in a money-is-no-object world but, the value of the Carbon 5.5 with GX Eagle is hard to refute.

 We can't really say enough about the Switch Infinity suspension design.
 Simply put the patented translating pivot adjust the leverage ratio and wheel path throughout the shock's travel allowing the suspension to work in your best interest when you need it most.
 From excellent anti-squat characteristics that behooves superior pedaling to the linear path through its travel responsible for that bottomless feel, the Switch Infinity allows the 5.5 to climb beyond expectation for a 140mm 29er and makes it an absolute riot on the way down.
 For 2018, FOX's new Float DPX2 has a more consistent damping with a revised oil path.
 On the trail, you will feel more mid-stroke support and less of an over-damped feeling.
 Additionally, the new shock design allows for compression and rebound to be tuned more independently.